SEND Intent Statement

 All teachers have received up to date training on epi-pen and individual children’s specific needs

-All class teachers have received training on Autism from The Autism Education Trust
+All class teachers and teaching assistants have received training on Autism from The Autism Education Trust

-Working towards Postgraduate qualification at Masters level in the National SEN Coordination Award
+Qualified teacher status; Working towards Postgraduate qualification at Masters level in the National SEN Coordination Award, Lego Therapy, Attachment Training

 Key teaching assistants have been trained to deliver the Colourful Semantics programme (Speech and Language)

-All teaching assistants trained to deliver Literacy and Maths intervention programmes
+All teaching assistants trained to deliver English and maths intervention programmes

 Key teaching assistants trained to deliver social and emotional programmes (e.g. Friends, Lego Therapy)